tarabrind/portal-register-selenium/README.md

-# The employer's website check in

-Service for checking in on the employer's website (Microsoft SharePoint)
+# Service for checking in on the employer's website (Microsoft SharePoint)

 ## Usage